 (8) "Course" means a series of learning experiences with a specific content and offered for credit, non-credit, or audit by a regionally accredited educational institution;

 (9) "Short-term course" means an intensive sequence of learning activities offered regularly over a short period of time.

 (10) "Teleconference" means the transmission of video information where there is an on-site moderator to lead a post-conference discussion and question and answer session.

 (11) "Distance learning" means a formal education process, in which instruction occurs when the students and instructor(s) are not located in the same place.
 Distance learning adds technology to the learning environment by a variety of means.
 As this form of education has evolved with technology, it may be referred to as cyber learning, electronic learning, distance learning.
-For the purposes of agency 4757 rules, the term distance learning refers to all non-traditional methods of presentation except video-conferencing.
+For the purposes of agency 4757 of the Administrative Code, the term distance learning refers to all non-traditional methods of presentation except video-conferencing.

 (12) "Video conferencing" means conducting a conference between two or more participants at different sites using computer networks to transmit audio and video data.
 For example, a video conferencing system works much like a video telephone.
 Each location has a video camera, microphone, and speakers with which to interact.
 As the two or more participants speak to each other, their voices are carried over the network and delivered to the other's speakers, and whatever images appear in front of the video camera appear on the other participants' monitor.
 Video conferencing allows two or more locations to sit in a virtual conference room and communicate as if they were sitting right next to each other.